 Teachers reported initially teaching four to five new vocabulary items in a lesson and increasing this number over the years to about eight to ten items.
-This frequency may reflect many studies that have shown that an increase in vocabulary promotes reading comprehension (Brusnighan & Folk, 2012; Grabe, 2009a; Moats, 2000; Samuels, 2002; Schmitt et al., 2011).
+This frequency is reflected in many studies that have shown that an increase in vocabulary promotes reading comprehension (Brusnighan & Folk, 2012; Grabe, 2009a; Moats, 2000; Samuels, 2002; Schmitt et al., 2011).
 However, students will only be able to remember a word after exposure of at least eight to ten times (Ediger, 2014).
 Teachers reported reviewing vocabulary at an average of six to seven times, throughout all years, indicating that although they may be teaching a sufficient amount of vocabulary items, they may not be reviewing them often enough (Ediger, 2014).

-High lexical quality of word representation is needed for students to be able to comprehend the various meanings of words (Perfetti, 2007).
+A high lexical quality of word representation is needed for students to be able to comprehend the various meanings of words (Perfetti, 2007).
 Knowing the spelling of a word, in addition to meaning, and knowing how it is used with function words, contributes to higher lexical quality and comprehension (Ediger, 2014; Geva, 2006; Kim et al., 2011; Perfetti & Hart, 2002).
-Teachers reported that commonly used function words are taught less frequently than topic connected words, indicating that they may not be fully aware of the importance of teachingvarious ways words are used (Ediger, 2014; Kim et al., 2011; Perfetti, 2007).
+Teachers reported that commonly used function words are taught less frequently than topic connected words, indicating that they may not be fully aware of the importance of teaching the various ways words are used (Ediger, 2014; Kim et al., 2011; Perfetti, 2007).

 Reading comprehension requires bottom-up and top-down skills, taught from the beginning and throughout the school years (Ediger, 2014; Wolf &Katzir-Cohen, 2001).
 This study showed that during first year students engage in reading comprehension less than once a week, increasing gradually to twice a week in fourth and fifth years.
 However, students may struggle with reading comprehension because of insufficient decoding instruction.
-Allotting more time to developing basic decoding skills and oral vocabulary, promoting the Simple View of Reading (Gough & Tunmer, 1986),may be more effective in developing reading comprehension.
-Limited teaching hours(State of Israel, 2015), maycause a lack of time for sufficient literacy development activities.
-EFL teachers, similar to L1 teachers(Cunningham et al., 2009; Spear-Swerling & Zibulsky, 2014),may be inappropriately allocating their teaching time.
-EFL teachers must be extremely knowledgeable in literacy instruction topics as well as in time management (Kahn-Horwitz, 2016).
+Allotting more time to developing basic decoding skills and oral vocabulary; and promoting the Simple View of Reading may be more effective in developing reading comprehension (Gough &Tunmer, 1986).
+However, limited teaching hours may result in a lack of time for sufficient literacy development activities (State of Israel, 2015).
+EFL teachers, like L1 teachers may be inappropriately allocating their teaching time (Cunningham et al., 2009; Spear-Swerling & Zibulsky, 2014).
+EFL teachers must be extremely knowledgeable in literacy instruction topics, as well as in time management (Kahn-Horwitz, 2016).
 Every minute in the EFL classroom should be exploited so that teaching time is dedicated to each of the five pillars and the additional literacy related components.
 Textbook design may assist EFL teachers with time allocation.

 Additional EFL Literacy Instruction Topics

-In the first two years, teachers recommended infrequent teaching of grammar and in upper years frequent grammar instruction.
+In the first two years, teachers recommended infrequent teaching of grammar and in the upper years, frequent grammar instruction.
 Very few teachers reported teaching grammar explicitly in first and second years, but most do so in subsequent years.
 The substantial amount of time devoted to teaching grammar in upper years may reflect the large amount of research on EFL grammar instruction (Borg, 2003; Ur, 2011).
 Ellis (2001, 2006) claims that grammar rules should not be taught at the initial stages of literacy instruction when providing a substantial amount of oral activities and teachers seem to take this position.
-However, teachers may not be aware of theory claiming that in Israel, where English is not spoken outside the classroom and teaching hours are limited, devoting class time to systematic grammar teaching from initial years, is likely to be effective (Ur, 2011).
+However, teachers may not be aware of theory claiming that in Israel, where English is not spoken outside the classroom and teaching hours are limited, devoting class time to systematic grammar teaching from the initial years is likely to be effective (Ur, 2011).